 Story Arc: One of sort happens with movies 12 and 13.
 Danish movie 12 follows with preview of movie 13; meanwhile movie 13 begins with some kind of summary of events in movie 12, and its ending makes sense only if you remember plot details of the 12th one.

-Specifically: when Egon gets caught, he gets sent to insane asylum instead of the jail, which is foreshadowed at the beginning of the previous movie; meanwhile, Benny and Kjeld take care of a coat which was swapped with coat of subject of a minor plan at the end of the previous movie, and it turns out the money which they wanted to steal in first place.
+Specifically: when Egon gets caught, he gets sent to an insane asylum instead of the jail, which is foreshadowed at the beginning of the previous movie; meanwhile, Benny and Kjeld take care of a coat which was swapped with the coat of the subject of a minor plan at the end of the previous movie, and it turns out the money which they wanted to steal in first place.

 Strange Minds Think Alike: In Olsen Banden På Sporet ("The Olsen Gang on the Trail") Yvonne decides to report Bøffen to Jensen and Holm for the theft of the gang's (stolen) money.
 The only description she gives them is that Bøffen is "kind of tubby and ordinary".
 Much later in the film, when Holm hears that a "tubby and ordinary" man has been arrested, he immediately exclaims "That's him!!".

 Strictly Formula: The vast majority of sequels run on a simple plot: Egon gets hired to make a small heist, then hid employer decides to dispose of him by somehow calling the cops' attention of him or attacking instead of paying, then Egon decides to take revenge by stealing the MacGuffin back.
 Apparently this was used because it allowed the screenplayers to put multiple heists in one movie.

 Tap on the Head: In many of the films, the only actual violence is a tap on the head that Bøffen use to knock out Egon.